 Co-Directors Bobbito Garcia and Kevin Couliau visited 180 courts throughout NYC's five boroughs to create their debut documentary.
 They traveled to a majority of the locations by bicycle, carrying camera equipment and a ball in their backpacks.
 The film's title refers as much to the subject matter as it does to the method of filmmaking, providing an unprecedented perspective on urban America's most popular, and accessible, free recreation.

 In East African nations, matatu (Swahili) are privately owned minibuses or easily accessible share taxis.
 Often decorated with popular icons and sounds, matatu offer a means of travel and often, access to another world.
-We are impassioned by the belief that everyone has a spectacular story, and invite you to come aboard this year's Matatu Film Festival, exploring some of the world’s most spectacular stories.
+We invite you to come aboard the 2015 Matatu Festival of Stories, exploring the spectacular walk of ordinary people through music and film.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.